 This is a traditional dessert from the Basque Country - and we think it's delicious!
 The Gâteau Basque is a double-crust pie filled with hand-made pastry cream, custard or sometimes jam.
 It's not too sweet or rich, so it's a great choice after a gourmet meal.
 It should appear on the menu of fine dining restaurants in the Basque Country.

-If you like it, we can arrange a private cooking class for you in the Basque Country with a professional Gâteau Basque chef - so you can learn how to make it yourself!
+If you like cooking, we can arrange a private cooking class for you in the Basque Country with a professional Gâteau Basque chef - so you can learn how to make it yourself!

 Bayonne Ham is a sweet, air-dried, cured ham.
 It is similar to the Italian prosciutto ham, but with thicker slices.
 It has a deep, rich flavor thanks to the gourmet diet of the Pie Noir pigs, which mostly graze on acorns, chestnuts, and corn.
 This breed of Basque pig is mottled black and pin.
 It is one of several traditional breeds of pig reared by the people of the Basque Country.